Messianic Community in Smyrna

 The Hebrew Word Picture for et: first strong sign of the covenant.

-The myrrh of Smyrna is significant to this community because they will be martyred for their faith.
-Because they will have to face death, Yeshua encourages them in the hope of the resurrection (John 11:25-27).
-Because he suffered, died, and came back to life, they, too, will be resurrected.
-The word martyr in Greek means ‘witness’ alluding to their deaths becoming the witness of Yeshua’s faithfulness in their lives.
+The myrrh of Smyrna is prophetic to this community because the faithful will be martyred.
+They will have to face death and Yeshua encourages them in the hope of the resurrection (John 11:25-27).
+Because he suffered, died, and came back to life, they also will be resurrected.
+The word martyr in Greek means ‘witness’ alluding to their deaths becoming the witness of Yeshua’s faithfulness in their lives – their ultimate birth into the eternal Kingdom of life.

-Sha’ul refers to Jews as the ‘circumcision group’ and the gentiles as the ‘uncircumcision group’ when discussing Jewish and gentile believers in the Body of Messiah.
-In his letter to the Romans, Sha’ul defines a ‘true Jew’ which is opposite of a ‘false Jew.’
-His definition works for the individual in the ‘circumcision group’ as well as the individual in the ‘uncircumcision group.’
-Both receive ‘circumcision of the heart’ and both praise –– the meaning of the name Judah –– the Elohim of Isra’el together as ‘one new man.’
+Sha’ul refers to Jews in his letters as the ‘circumcision group’ and the gentiles as the ‘uncircumcision group’ when discussing Jewish and gentile believers in the Body of Messiah.
+In his letter to the Romans, Sha’ul defines a ‘true Jew’ which would be opposite of a ‘false Jew.’
+His definition works for the individual in either ‘circumcision’ group.
+Both Jew or gentile must receive ‘circumcision of the heart’ and praise –– the meaning of the name Judah –– the Elohim of Isra’el together as ‘one new man.’

 “For the real Jew is not merely Jewish outwardly: true circumcision is not only external and physical.
 On the contrary, the real Jew is one inwardly; and true circumcision is of the heart, spiritual not literal; so that his praise comes not from other people but from God” (Romans 2:27-29).

-Using Sha’ul’s definition for ‘true Jew,’ there must be Jews in Smyrna whose hearts have not been circumcised; they are not true praisers of Elohim.
-They hold onto their DNA heritage as descendants of Abraham and believe that gentiles must convert to Judaism in order to join the community of Isra’el.
-There could also be gentile converts to Judaism insulting other gentiles who refuse to convert because they feel ‘cheated’ for converting when realizing that faith alone is not enough to enter the community in Smyrna.
-Yeshua calls these people liars and compares them to the ‘Synagogue of Satan’ –– a harsh judgment.
+Using Sha’ul’s definition for ‘true Jew,’ there are Jews in the synagogue in Smyrna whose hearts have not been circumcised; they are not praisers of Elohim.
+There are several possibilities for those who are of the synagogue of the Adversary.
+First, they may be Jews who hold onto their DNA heritage as descendants of Abraham and believe that gentiles must convert to Judaism in order to join the local Jewish community.
+There could also be gentile converts to Judaism insulting other gentiles who refuse to convert because they feel cheated for converting when faith alone is enough to enter the congregation.
+Another possibility could be that the Jewish leaders of the synagogue have become adversarial to the Messianic Jews in the synagogue.
+They see these followers of Yeshua having fellowship with gentiles and demand they refrain from such behavior or be excommunicated from the synagogue.
+These Jews do not understand the change in the God-fearer and the desire to join with Isra’el and the covenants.
+A third possibility is that there were those in the Jewish community who retained their dedication to Roman in order to receive benefits or jobs.
+They worship as Jews, but then also take part in the cultural gods of the city.
+Whichever group it may be, Yeshua calls them ‘false Jews’ and liars and compares them to the ‘Synagogue of Satan’ –– a harsh judgment for Jewish community in Smyrna.

 Yeshua has no corrections for Smyrna because he knows their faith and their fate.
-They are going to suffer at the hands of the Adversary and be tested for ‘ten days.’
-‘Ten days’ may be an allusion to the ‘Ten Days of Awe’ following the Feast of Trumpets.
-These ‘ten days’ will test the faith of the believers in Smyrna.
+They are going to suffer at the hands of the Adversary and be tested for “ten days.”
+‘Ten days’ may be an allusion to the ‘Ten Days of Awe’ following the fall Feast of Trumpets.
+Whether literal or not, these ‘ten days’ will test the faith of the believers in Smyrna.
 They will be persecuted and face death at the hands of those who are used by satan.
 Smyrna’s faithfulness to Yeshua will be their witness and will result in an eternal reward –– the Crown of Life promised to those who love Elohim (James 1:10).

 “And I saw the souls of those who had been beheaded for testifying about Yeshua and proclaiming the Word of God, also those who had not worshipped the beast or its image and had not received the mark on their foreheads and on their hands.
 They came to life and ruled with the Messiah for a thousand years….”
 (Revelation 20:4).